thomasbolf/thomasbolf.github.io/content/works/chase/index.md

 - **Log Extraction and Analysis:** Utilized Lua and Golang to extract and process logs from an API Gateway (Kong), enhancing system monitoring and performance analysis.

-- **Analytics Dashboard Development:** Developed an interactive analytics dashboard for software performance using React, Highcharts, and JavaScript/TypeScript, providing actionable insights to the team.
+- **Analytics Dashboard Development:** Developed an interactive analytics dashboard for software performance using React, Highcharts, and JavaScript/TypeScript, providing actionable insights to the team and end-users.